 Continuous masking ranging from targeted to universal masking can be considered during high transmission risk periods.
 Figure 3 depicts the spectrum of masking recommendations from situational masking, to targeted masking, to universal masking, for periods of non-high to very high transmission risk.
-During high transmission risk periods, targeted masking should be considered for close and prolonged direct patient/resident/client contact due to the resulting risk of transmission and of outbreaks.
-199 Considerations should also include the risk profile and vulnerability of the patient/resident/client population (e.g., a lower bar for targeted masking on an oncology or transplant unit).
+During high transmission risk periods, targeted masking should be considered for close and prolonged direct patient/resident/client contact due to the resulting risk of transmission and of outbreaks.199 Considerations should also include the risk profile and vulnerability of the patient/resident/client population (e.g., a lower bar for targeted masking on an oncology or transplant unit).
 Targeted masking may also be considered in other areas where there may be close, prolonged exposure to a large number of individuals.
 These areas (e.g., lounges, waiting rooms, in-patient ward areas) can be associated with a higher risk for transmission to both patients/residents/clients and staff in comparison to areas with transient interactions (e.g., hallways).
 If required given the specific circumstances of an organization, inclusion of these areas in a continuous masking policy can be considered as a next escalation step (e.g., in a dementia unit where residents may be unable to follow directions and may wander, leading to unpredictable exposures to staff and other patients/residents).
 Continuous masking for essential caregivers and visitors can also be considered, given the nature of prolonged interactions of patients/residents/clients.
 However, possible compliance issues can make the implementation of continuous masking for essential caregivers and visitors challenging.

-Outside of direct patient/resident care, continuous masking can be considered based on both patient/resident/client and staff transmission risk assessments in consideration of factors such as duration, frequency and number of interactions (see Outbreaks).
+Outside of direct patient/resident care, continuous masking can be considered based on both patient/resident/client and staff transmission risk assessments in consideration of factors such as duration, frequency and number of interactions (see Table 2.
+Scenarios and Considerations for Masking -Ranked in Order of Perceived Highest Impact on Protecting Patients/Residents/Clients and Preventing Outbreaks).
 Additional factors for staff exposure may be the impact on human resources in the event of multiple staff exposures, burden within the setting (e.g., outbreak unit) and/or high risk unit (e.g., intensive care unit, transplant unit) which in some exceptional circumstance may lead to the implementation of a universal "door-to-door" masking policy for everyone able to tolerate a mask.